Catalina Island Research Permits

 Catalina Island is a living laboratory for the exploration of all manner of applied and theoretical questions.

 The Conservation Department continuously receives proposals and requests for research.
-To do any research on Conservancy land, researchers must apply for a permit and submit a research proposal for evaluation.
+To conduct any Catalina Island research on Conservancy land, researchers must apply for a permit and submit a research proposal for evaluation.
 If the proposal is approved, a permit will be issued that is good for the length of the proposed study.

 Researchers should plan to bring most equipment and supplies from the mainland, since Island stores may not have certain items.
 The Conservancy has a small library with books, articles, maps, and reports that pertain to the Island.
 We currently have a field lab at our Middle Ranch facility that is mainly used to process, or package collected specimens for transport.

-Because the logistics of doing research on Catalina can be complex, it is vital that you keep in close contact with the Conservancy concerning your travel schedule and your on-island lodging and transportation arrangements.
+Because the logistics of conducting Catalina Island research can be complex, it is vital that you keep in close contact with the Conservancy concerning your travel schedule and your on-island lodging and transportation arrangements.
 It is wise to select more than one possible time period for your research visit, since on-island housing or vehicles may not be available.
 Adverse weather conditions can seriously affect interior road conditions and may prohibit your access to do research in the interior of the Island.

 Transportation on the Island